Adriannaluger/Adriannaluger1.github.io/README.md

 # Adriannaluger.github.io

-Adrianna Luger portfolio
-#### Grassland Management Under Climate Change in the Thunder Basin Grassland Region
+## Grassland Management Under Climate Change in the Thunder Basin Grassland Region

 This project will display a habitat suitability model for Sorghastrum nutans, which are a grass native to North America, that has moved northward in the past 5 decades.
 The changing of grasslands puts both biodiversity and human well-being in danger, as restoration is very difficult especially if access to native species seeds are unavailable.
 The model will be based on combining multiple data layers related to soil type, topography, and climate with a focus on the Thunder Basin National Grasslands.
 The result will show areas with ideal conditions for Sorghastrum nutans to survive in.